uw-dims/dims-finalreport/docs/source/introduction.rst

    hard to deploy, and often are so insecurely implemented that they are effectively wide open to the internet.
-This not only solves some of the infrastructure problems alluded to by the Linux Foundation, but also addressing Vixie's example of supporting organizations wanting to use open source security tools in concert to address their trusted information sharing and security operations needs.
+This not only solves some of the infrastructure problems alluded to by the Linux Foundation, but also addresses Vixie's example of supporting organizations wanting to use open source security tools in concert to address their trusted information sharing and security operations needs.